weston-bailey/build-a-blockchain-lesson/README.md

 ### Cryptographic vs non cryptographic hashes

 * cryptographic hashes, such as the ones used to secured passwords in a database provide a high level of security
-* not all hash algorithms are cryptographically secure, but they still have an aboundance of other uses
+* not all hash algorithms are cryptographically secure, but they still have an abundance of other uses
     * A hash function is any function that can be used to map data of arbitrary size to fixed-size values.
 The values returned by a hash function are called hash values, hash codes, digests, or simply hashes.
 The values are usually used to index a fixed-size table called a hash table.
 Use of a hash function to index a hash table is called hashing or scatter storage addressing.
     * useful for hash tables and encoding data
     * https://security.stackexchange.com/questions/214656/cryptographic-hash-function-vs-non-cryptographic-hash-function-examples-and-com